 \subsection{Device testing}

-For performing the QV, single parity, and double parity tests we executed corresponding circuits on \textit{IBM Brisbane} device.
+For performing the QV, single-parity, and double-parity tests we executed corresponding circuits on the \textit{IBM Brisbane} device.
 For $6$-qubit tests presented in the main text, 50 randomly generated circuits were executed 650 times.
 Heavy output subspaces for all circuits were determined through noiseless classical computation.
 The heavy output probabilities were then calculated based on the frequency of bit-strings within the heavy output subspace.